Lebanon Population Pyramid (2025)

 Lebanon Demographics

-The median age has dramatically increased by 11.6 years since 1970, showing rapid population aging
+The median age has increased by 12.8 years since 1970, showing Lebanon's rapid demographic transition in the Middle East

 Historical Demographic Changes